abe33/awesome_form/README.md

 ### Model Attributes Discovery

-When using the `inputs` method without any arguments, the form builder will attempt to discover attributes of the model.
+When using the `inputs` method without any symbols as arguments (an options hash can be passed), the form builder will attempt to discover attributes of the model.
 By default it'll generate an input for every column of the model as well as for each association (both `belongs_to` and `has_many` associations).

 Columns can be excluded by adding them to the `AwesomeForm.excluded_columns` array.
 By default, only timestamps columns are ignored.